 Thanks to its size, Australia can be seen as an avid driver’s paradise; however, this aspect can make driving in Australia very dangerous, especially in rural and remote areas.
 In the outback, you may find yourself going for hours without seeing another car.
 It is essential to have enough drinking water and fuel, as well as emergency provisions — such as blankets and matches — in case your car breaks down in a desolate area.

-Overall, Australians are very good drivers; yet accidents are unavoidable.
+Overall, Australians are very good drivers yet, accidents are unavoidable.
 A large percentage of all accidents happen on rural roads.
-They usually have a higher speed limit, causing drivers to forget that braking and swerving become more difficult at higher speeds.
-Dust, animals, and fatigue are the other causes of accidents on rural roads.
+They usually have a higher speed limit, ultimately causing drivers to overlook that braking and swerving become more difficult at higher speeds; dust, animals, and fatigue are the other causes of accidents on rural roads.

 Slow down while driving through dusty areas, especially with oncoming traffic in sight.
 Avoid driving at night since this is usually when wild animals become active.
-If you are driving great distances, we recommend stopping every two hours to avoid falling asleep or getting tunnel vision.
+If you are driving great distances, it is recommended to take a break every two hours to avoid falling asleep or developing tunnel vision.

 Not only do accidents happen more frequently in the countryside, but car breakdowns also tend to occur among people driving in Australia’s rural regions.
-To avoid this as best as you can, you should check road conditions and the weather online or via radio before you set out for the outback.
-Dust can impair visibility and cause head-on collisions while rain makes most roads unnavigable.
+To avoid this as best as you can, you should check road and weather conditions before you set out for the outback.
+Dust can impair visibility and cause head-on collisions, while rainfall may cause the roads to become slick or even unnavigable.

-If your car does break down, never leave it to go seek help elsewhere: another vehicle will pass you sooner rather than later.
-It is also a good idea to invest in a car mobile with an antenna for driving in Australia, as most mobiles do not have service in remote regions.
+If your car does break down, never leave it to go seek help elsewhere; another vehicle will pass you sooner rather than later.
+It is also a good idea to invest in a car mobile with an antenna for driving in Australia, as most mobile phones do not have service in remote regions.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.